rockstardotb/jpg2png/README.md

     pip install virtualenv

 ## Converting jpegs to png
-    python3 jpg2png.py
+    python jpg2png.py
     Note, this will convert any jpegs in the same directory as jpg2png.py to pngformat.
 If the image files are in another directory, specify that directory using the '--dir' argument.
-E.g. 'python3 jpg2png.py --dir /path/to/directory'
+E.g. 'python jpg2png.py --dir /path/to/directory'

 ## Deactivate the environment
     deactivate